The Zoo of Opers and Dualities: Introduction

-At the same time, quiver varieties became well known in the context of geometric representation theory through the work of Nakajima, Vasserot, and many others \cite{Nakajima:2001qg,Vasserot:wo}, who constructed the geometric action of Yangians and quantum groups on localized equivariant cohomology/K-theory of quiver varieties and identified these spaces with tensor products of finite-dimensional modules of the corresponding algebraic object and thus, in our terms, with the Hilbert spaces of XXX and XXZ modules.
+At the same time, quiver varieties became well known in the context of geometric representation theory through the work of Nakajima, Vasserot, and many others \cite{Nakajima:2001qg,Vasserot:wo}, who constructed the geometric action of Yangians and quantum groups on localized equivariant cohomology/K-theory of quiver varieties.
+These spaces can be identified with tensor products of finite-dimensional modules of the corresponding algebraic object and thus, in our terms, with the Hilbert spaces of XXX and XXZ modules.

 Combining the insights from the work of Nekrasov and Shatashvili, along with Givental's results on the importance of difference equations, and geometric representation theory's interpretations of Yangians and quantum groups, Okounkov and his collaborators \cites{Braverman:2010ei,2012arXiv1211.1287M,Okounkov:2015aa,Okounkov:2016sya} found that the analog of Givental's J-functions for quasimaps to quiver varieties satisfy the qKZ equations.
-The equivariant parameters are identified with evaluation parameters of finite-dimensional modules, and $\{z_i\}$ from the twist element are identified with K\"ahler parameters, which produce the weight parameters in curve counting.
+The equivariant parameters are identified with evaluation parameters of finite-dimensional modules, and eigenvalues $\{z_i\}$ of the twist element are identified with K\"ahler parameters, which produce the weight parameters in curve counting.

 The proper formulation of the Nekrasov-Shatashvili conjecture implies that the eigenvalues of the quantum tautological classes are governed by the same asymptotics governed by qKZ equation.
 That leads to the fact that the eigenvalues of the multiplication by tautological classes are the symmetric functions of Bethe roots.
-This was proven for $A_{r+1}$ quiver varieties \cite{Koroteev:2017aa}.
+This was proven for $A_{r+1}$ quiver varieties in \cite{Koroteev:2017aa}.

-In general, the Bethe ansatz equations describing the relations in the quantum K-theory ring for quiver varieties can be summarized using the $QQ$-system:
+In general, the Bethe Ansatz equations describing the relations in the quantum K-theory ring for quiver varieties can be summarized using the $QQ$-system: